ToF-/LearningRust/life_the_universe_and_everything/README.md

     42 ⏎
     42

+### The Code and Fix approach
 we can see that it works.
 But this approach to programming:

-- *write a program*
+1. *write a program*
-- *run it to see if it works*
+2. *run it to see if it works*

 is convenient only work for trivial programs.
 What if the problem was more complicated ?
 Then we would very probably be caught in a nasty loop:

 1. *write the program*
-2. *run the program to see if it works*
-3. *look for a failure in the behavior of the program*
+2. *run the program and look for a failure in its behavior*
 4. *find the defect at the origin of the failure*
 5. *make changes to the program in order to fix the defect*
 6. *goto 2*

-Note that *this* infinite loop breaks on one of these conditions
+Note that *this* infinite loop is not exactly the way the approach is used.
+We should add a line that breaks the loop on certain conditions :

+1. *write the program*
-2.5 *if really confident or tired or running out of time, then exit*
+2.  *if really confident or tired or running out of time, then exit*
+2. *run the program and look for a failure in its behavior*
+4. *find the defect at the origin of the failure*
+5. *make changes to the program in order to fix the defect*
+6. *goto 2*

 As long as we are in this loop, we refrain to make adjustments to the structure of the code, lest we unwittingly insert new defects in the program, leading to new failures in the behavior.

+### The Test Driven Development approach
 What we want to do instead of this approach, is to follow the Test Driven Development approach:

 1. *make a list of all the unit tests that we think our program should pass*